bumblyowl/INF2009_T01/README.md

 Session End and Dashboard Access:
 The user can end the session and access the dashboard through the user interface.
 The dashboard displays the day's posture analysis, including posture data, notifications, and stored snapshots.

+* Please refer to the main_final.py and final_final_final_dashboard.py for the most recent code for this project.
+The other.py files in the folder "archive" are previous drafts.